DirtyHairy/r77-firmware-ng/README.md

 The firmware builds fine in a Debian docker container (you'll have to install a bunch of packages first, though).

-Provided all tools are installed, a `make install` will build the firmware.
+Provided all tools are installed, `make install` will build the firmware.

 # License